JoeQuigley1/pp5-fe-bike-brothers/README.md

 - Manual Testing can be found [here](/TESTS.md).

 ## Frameworks, Libraries & Programs Used
-- [FontAwesome](https://fontawesome.com/): Used for the social links, footers, and
+- [FontAwesome](https://fontawesome.com/): Used for the social links and icons.
-- [GoogleFonts](https://fonts.google.com/): Font: Used to for the font "Lexend" which is used throughout the project
+- [GoogleFonts](https://fonts.google.com/): Font: Used to for the font "Lexend" which is used throughout the project.
-- Gitpod: Used to build and create the project to Github.
+- [Gitpod](https://gitpod.io/): Used to build and create the project to Github.
-- Github: Used to store my repository for submission
+- [Github](https://github.com/): Used to store my repository for submission.
+- [Github Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects): Github projects was use to create User Stories.
+- [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi): Plugin was used in tandem with Chrom DevTools to check for errors.
 - [LucidChart](https://www.lucidchart.com/): Used to design wireframes and mockups and Database mockups for the backend.
 - [Favicon](https://favicon.io/): Used to provide the image for the icon and tab
-- Django: Used to build the backend API for the front-end side of the project.
+- [Django](https://www.djangoproject.com/): Used to build the backend API for the front-end side of the project.
-- ReactJS: Used to build the components in the front-end of the project.
+- [ReactJS](https://legacy.reactjs.org/docs/getting-started.html): Used to build the components in the front-end of the project.
 - [AmIResponsive](https://ui.dev/amiresponsive)
-- React-Bootstrap: For the styling library used in the project, introduced in the walkthrough during the course.
+- [React-Bootstrap](https://react-bootstrap-v4.netlify.app/): For the styling library used in the project, introduced in the walkthrough during the course.

 ## Components